datahub-project/datahub/metadata-models-custom/README.md

 ## Create your new aspect(s)

-Follow the regular process in creating a new aspect by adding it to the [`src/main/pegasus`](metadata-models-custom/src/main/pegasus) folder. e.g. This repository has an Aspect called `customDataQualityRules` hosted in the [`DataQualityRules.pdl`](metadata-models-custom/src/main/pegasus/com/mycompany/dq/DataQualityRules.pdl) file that you can follow.
+Follow the regular process in creating a new aspect by adding it to the [`src/main/pegasus`](./src/main/pegasus) folder. e.g. This repository has an Aspect called `customDataQualityRules` hosted in the [`DataQualityRules.pdl`](./src/main/pegasus/com/mycompany/dq/DataQualityRules.pdl) file that you can follow.
-Feel free to delete the sample aspects that are stored in this repo using a simple `rm -rf src/main/pegasus/*`
+Once you've gone through this exercise, feel free to delete the sample aspects that are stored in this module.

+**_Tip_**: PDL requires that the name of the file must match the name of the class that is defined in it, so keep that in mind when you create your aspect pdl file.

 ## Add your aspect(s) to the entity registry